mteam88/mteam88.github.io/src/content/blog/mev-isnt-as-competitive-as-you-think.md

 In contrast, bribes for long tail MEV are often much lower.
 Before their alpha is leaked, long tail bots can bribe significantly less, anywhere from `0-80%`.

-To make things even more complicated, some long tail searchers overbribe to obfuscate their activites, throwing off any searchers running scanners to find low-bribe ops.
+To make things even more complicated, some long tail searchers over-bribe to obfuscate their activities, throwing off any searchers running scanners to find low-bribe ops.

 > Hmmm ... or if you discover some new alpha, can bribe 99% to discourage any looky-loos, but then have the builder return most of it to you ... 🧠
 > -- <cite>[Riposte](discordapp.com/users/777770061816922132)</cite>